hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 Path safety: Absolute paths and any path containing `..` are rejected during validation; symlinks are followed but must resolve within WORKSPACE.

 Versioning: The workflow DSL `version:` and the persisted state `schema_version` follow separate version tracks.

+Validation policy (DSL): The schema validator is strict and rejects unknown fields at the declared DSL `version`.
+Feature availability is gated by `version:`.
+Using fields introduced in 1.1.1 (e.g., `depends_on.inject`) requires `version: "1.1.1"` or higher.

 ---